 Senior faculty recipients will be given $2,000 each, whereas the junior faculty recipient will be given $1,000.
 The awards shall be given only when candidates’ applications are judged to be of significant merit by the DASA Committee.

 ONE team award may be given each year.
 The award shall be given only when a candidate team’s application is judged to be of significant merit.
-A team shall constitute at least two faculty who hold tenured or tenure-track appointments at Marshall University and who have worked together on the same activity.
+A team shall constitute at least two faculty who hold tenured or tenure-track appointments at Marshall University and who have worked together on the same body of work.
 Faculty may only be considered for one award (individual or team) for a body of work.
 An amount of $2,000 will be given to the team award winners (to be divided equally among the team members).

 The following criteria will be applied in the selection of an award recipient: